ArtifexSoftware/ghostpdl/demos/csharp/README.txt

 The applications share the same API file to Ghostscript or GhostPDL which is in api/ghostapi.cs.
-In this file, lib_dll is set to the appropriate dll or so file that is create by the the compilation of Ghostscript.
+In this file, lib_dll is set to the appropriate dll or so file that is created by the compilation of Ghostscript.
 Note that to build libgpdl.so on Linux you use "make so".
 On windows gpdldll64.dll and variants are built depending upon the VS solution configurations.

 The applications each have another level of interface which is api/ghostnet.cs for the Windows application and api/ghostmono.cs for the Linux application.
-These files assemble the commands that are to be executed, creates the working threads that GhostPDL/Ghostscript will run on as well as handling the call backs from GhostPDL/Ghostscript.
+These files assemble the commands that are to be executed and create the working threads that GhostPDL/Ghostscript will run on as well as handling the call backs from GhostPDL/Ghostscript.
 The Linux and Windows applications use different threading methods.